Succession planning best practices: 9 steps to prepare your org for change

 9. Be transparent where you can

 New hires and your current employees like to know that there is a career path for them with your company.
-Let them know how they can grow, what kind of training is available to learn new skills, and make mentoring programs available to them as appropriate.
+Let them know how they can grow and what kind of training is available to learn new skills, and make mentoring programs available to them as appropriate.
 Employees who feel valued and who see their company putting in an effort to retain their talent have much higher morale and you will have less turnover.

 As you begin developing your succession planning model, don’t expect everything to fall into place overnight.
 Be patient and understand that there may be a significant trial and error period as you find what works best for your company.

 Be flexible.
-The strategies outlined in this article will be a great help, but feel free to add your own strategies or steps to the process, or remove the ones that don’t seem right for you.
+The strategies outlined in this article will be a great help, but feel free to add your own strategies or steps to the process or remove the ones that don’t seem right for you.

 Learn how Lucidchart can help your organization visualize succession plans and prepare for the future.